 Find My Condo

-Search all Condos in Sarasota, Venice, Englewood, Port Charlotte and Punta Gorda.
+Search all Condos in Sarasota and Charlotte County

 Check out the Condo Rules before you buy

-The rules of most condominium association are quite simple: no noise, no trucks, pet restrictions, no wild parties, no… Some associations allow the use of an electric grill; some have designated areas where you can have your barbecue sessions.
-Before moving into a condominium the buyer needs to study the condo docs carefully.
+Most condominium associations’ rules are simple: no noise, no trucks, pet restrictions, no wild parties, no… Some associations allow the use of an electric grill; some have designated areas where you can have barbecue sessions.
+Before moving into a condominium, the buyer must study the condo docs carefully.
 The only place where you can get a correct answer is the Bylaws of the Condominium Association.
-Read them carefully and do not believe that you can change the rules later.
+Read them carefully and do not believe you can change the rules later.
 You can’t!
-It may not be easy to get the majority of the condo-owners on your side if you want to change some rules – and a majority vote is needed.
+Getting the majority of the condo-owners on your side may not be easy if you want to change some rules – and a majority vote is needed.